Zamiell/jud6s/README.md

 <br />

-### 2x2 Black Bony Fix
+### Black Bony Fix

-In the 2x2 Depths / Necropolis room with Black Bony x8 and pots, the enemies have been spaced out so that they do not automatically become stuck.
+In rooms with two Black Bonies placed between pots, they will become stuck on each other.
+This bug is fixed by spreading them out slightly.

 The changed rooms are as follows:
-* Depths: #731
+* Depths: #668, #731
-* Necropolis: #731
+* Necropolis: #668, #731

 <br />